Want to polarize a room of homeschoolers? Say these words: homeschool standardized testing.

 And, what are alternatives to measuring is homeschooling effective?

-Before we talk about a standardized testing definition and get to the ins and outs of homeschooling examinations, let’s take a look at a question many homeschool parents have (especially new homeschooling parents):
+Let’s take a closer look at the standardized testing definition and history, including the ins and outs of homeschooling examinations, let’s take a look at a question many homeschool parents have (especially new homeschooling parents).

 What Is Standardized Testing?